 Did someone tell you that you were “hopeless” with women?

 Hopelessness often occurs when a person goes through a difficult or negative life event.
-If someone, even a health care professional, tells you that you’ll never recover from a serious life stressor, take it at face value.
-Why?
+If someone, even a healthcare professional, tells you that you’ll never recover from a serious life stressor, take it at face value.

 Disappointment is a fact of life.
 Be proud you risked enough to be disappointed.
 Now fail better.
 Allow yourself the time and space to feel sad when you need to.
 Pretending like it’s not there will only make it worse.
 Learn to manage rejection pre-emptively.
 Plan out what you will do if you get rejected to manage your mental state.
 And, request feedback when you can and remember that it’s a gift, even when it hurts.

-Conclusion: Get Extra Help with Giving Up on Women
+Get Extra Help When You Feel Like Giving Up on Women

 There are many things you can do when you feel like you’ve reached your wit’s end with women and dating.
 We discussed some of those here.
 If you’re still struggling to take action though, I get it.
 Sometimes awkward social experiences leave me feeling so insecure that I just want to bury my head in the sand.
 When I feel that way, I know it’s time to put my faith in an expert.